medengessia/design_object_competition/REPORT.md

 ### 5.6 Method analysis

-   Please refer to the seventh screenshot for the cyclomatic complexity.
-There are in total 646 lines of codes, according to the eighth screenshot.
+   Please refer to the sixth screenshot for the cyclomatic complexity.
+There are in total 646 lines of codes, according to the seventh screenshot.